-The Silicon Valley Japan Platform’s August monthly Benkyokai webinar will feature Claire Chino, President & CEO, ITOCHU International Inc. Itochu is one of the largest Japanese sogo shosha (general trading companies).
+The Silicon Valley Japan Platform’s August monthly Benkyokai webinar featured Claire Chino, President & CEO, ITOCHU International Inc. Itochu is one of the largest Japanese sogo shosha (general trading companies).
 It has seven major operational divisions specializing in textiles, metals/minerals, food, machinery, energy/chemicals, general products/real estate, and ICT/financial business.
 Itochu was ranked 72nd on the 2020 list of Fortune Global 500 companies, with an annual trading revenue of US$100 billion.

-The Benkyokai will discuss how ITOCHU managed during the pandemic by focusing on their core strengths and never losing sight of the areas that have helped them to become one of the largest general trading companies in Japan.
+The Benkyokai discussed how ITOCHU managed during the pandemic by focusing on their core strengths and never losing sight of the areas that have helped them to become one of the largest general trading companies in Japan.
 Through their years of expansion and growth, ITOCHU has continued to remain true to their founder’s philosophy: “Good for the seller.
 Good for the buyer.
 Good for the society.”
 Today, Itochu has continued to focus on the sustainability of society as one of their top priorities demonstrated by their founder, Chubei Itoh, over 160 years ago.

 ABOUT THE SPEAKERS